vorakl/FakeTpl/README.md

 export MYNAME=Oleksii
 (faketpl < index.html.ftpl > index.html)
 ```
-If in the `index.html.ftpl` was this text:
+If the `index.html.ftpl` has this text:

 ```bash
 <!DOCTYPE html>